 The rotation of the burr is slow at 450 rotations per minute.
-This is additional assurance that the risk overheating or burning your coffee beans is even lower so you can enjoy a perfect cup of coffee every time.
+This is an additional assurance that the risk of overheating or burning your coffee beans is even lower so you can enjoy a perfect cup of coffee every time.

-The Encore uses a combination of gears and electrically driven speed redactors that helps to slow down the speed of the burrs.
+The Encore uses a combination of gears and electrically driven speed redactors that help to slow down the speed of the burrs.
 The slow speed also cuts down the noise level and static generation in the grinder.
 It also makes sure that the beans smoothly go into the burr.

 The Encore grinder can be operated with an easy on and off switch.
 If you are worried about the cleaning process of the Encore conical burr grinder then let me assure you that it is not as complicated as you think.

 The Burrs are easily removable without the use of any tools.
 So you clean them and when you are done then insert them back into the grinder so the Encore is ready to rock and roll.

 Now we will talk about the contending coffee grinder.
 Wilfa is a Norwegian company that prides itself on making authentic Norwegian-styled products that bring your everyday coffee ritual to a new level.
 The full model name is Wilfa Svart Aroma Coffee Grinder CGWS-130B.
 But we will refer to it in this article as just Wilfa Svart.